Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-Making evaluation datasets publicly available raises the possibility of dataset misuse, such as using evaluation datasets to develop AI systems that cause new harms to already-disadvantaged, at-risk, or otherwise-marginalized groups.
-The researchers who conducted the Gender Shades study attempted to reduce this possibility by restricting access to the PPB dataset to researchers wishing to use it for non-commercial purposes.
-The downside to this choice is that development teams in companies who wish to understand the performance of their own gender classifiers must recreate the evaluation dataset themselves, and it is not be~possible do this in a way that yields an identical dataset.
+Making evaluation datasets publicly available raises the possibility of dataset misuse, such as using evaluation datasets to develop AI systems that cause new harms to already disadvantaged groups.
+The researchers who conducted the Gender Shades study attempted to mitigate this possibility by restricting access to the PPB dataset to researchers who wish to use it for non-commercial purposes.
+However, this means that development teams in companies who wish to understand the performance of their own gender classifiers must recreate the PPB dataset themselves, and it is not possible do this in a way that yields an identical dataset.\looseness=-1